SECRET-GUEST/tsp-solver/README.md

 # The Adaptive TSP Solver (ATS)

-Here there are 2 methods ;
+Here there are 2 new methods to solve the TSP more efficently that are made with GPT-4 under my direction ;

 * The Adaptative TSP Solver (ATS)
 * Refined Adaptive TSP Solver (RATS)

-These methods has been created by GPT-4 under my direction.